0xERR0R/blocky/docs/configuration.md

 The optional parameter `rewrite` behaves the same as with custom DNS.

+The optional parameter fallbackUpstream, if false (default), return empty result if after rewrite, the mapped resolver returned an empty answer.
+If true, the original query will be sent to the upstream resolver.
+# Usage: One usecase when having split DNS for internal and external (internet facing) users, but not all subdomains are listed in the internal domain.

 !!! example

     ```yaml
     conditional:
+      fallbackUpstream: false
       rewrite:
         example.com: fritz.box
         replace-me.com: with-this.com